Pizza marinara

-Pizza marinara, also known as pizza alla marinara, is, together with the pizza Margherita, the typical Neapolitan pizza.
-It is seasoned with tomatoes, extra virgin olive oil, oregano, and garlic.
-It is supposedly the oldest tomato-topped pizza.
+Pizza marinara, also known as pizza alla marinara, is a traditional Neapolitan pizza seasoned with tomatoes, extra virgin olive oil, oregano, and garlic.
+It is supposedly the oldest tomato-topped pizza and, together with the pizza Margherita, it is the typical pizza of Naples.

 History

 It has been claimed the pizza marinara was introduced around the year 1735 (in 1734 according to European Commission regulation 97/2010), and was prepared using olive oil, cherry tomatoes, basil, oregano, and garlic at that time, and that historically it was known to be ordered commonly by poor sailors, and made on their ships due to it being made from easily preservable ingredients.
 The historical account of the pizza marinara's creation and its association with sailors rests predominantly on oral and traditional retellings rather than documented, empirical evidence.

 Francesco de Bourcard, writing in his 1866 book Usi e costumi di Napoli ('Customs and Traditions of Naples'), Vol. II (p.
 124), seemed to know the recipe with a different name, and to consider the addition of tomatoes an extra for both marinara and Margherita:

-Le pizze più ordinarie, dette coll'aglio e l'olio, han per condimento l'olio, e sopra vi si sparge, oltre il sale, l'origano e spicchi d'aglio trinciati minutamente.
-Altre sono coperte di formaggio grattugiato e condite collo strutto, e allora vi si pone disopra qualche foglia di basilico.
-Alle prime spesso si aggiunge del pesce minuto; alle seconde delle sottili fette di mozzarella.
-Talora si fa uso di prosciutto affettato, di pomidoro, di arselle, ecc.
-Talora ripiegando la pasta su se stessa se ne forma quel che chiamasi calzone.